Gdynia: Construction of the city

 The city was constructed later than the seaport.
 In 1925 a special committee was inaugurated to build the city; city expansion plans were designed and city rights were granted in 1926, and tax privileges were granted for investors in 1927.
 The city started to grow significantly after 1928.

 A new railway station and the Post Office were completed.
 The State railways extended their lines, built bridges and also constructed a group of houses for their employees.
 Within a few years houses were built along some 10 mi of road leading northward from the Free City of Danzig to Gdynia and beyond.
 Public institutions and private employers helped their staff to build houses.

 In 1933 a plan of development providing for a population of 250,000 was worked out by a special commission appointed by a government committee, in collaboration with the municipal authorities.
 By 1939 the population had grown to over 120,000.

+Most of the buildings created in 1929–1939 survived the war which was quite unique for Poland.
+In July 2026, Gdynia's modernist buildings were inscribed on the list of UNESCO World Heritage Sites.
+The designated area includes the city centre (Śródmieście) and Kamienna Góra, together with architectural landmarks built before the war.